 Core Web Vitals: LCP – What It Is and How to Improve It for SEO

 LCP measures webpage load performance.
-More specifically, LCP measures how fast the largest image or text block renders on the webpage.
+More specifically, LCP measures how fast the webpage’s largest image or text block renders.

 Google discusses LCP here: